-Philip Lamborn is an attorney in the Labor and Employment practice group, with a particular expertise litigating wage-and-hour single-plaintiff and class, collective, and CA Private Attorneys General Act of 2004 (“PAGA”) action claims.
+Philip Lamborn has particular experience litigating wage-and-hour single-plaintiff and class, collective, and CA Private Attorneys General Act of 2004 (“PAGA”) action claims.
 His skillful utilization of analytics and technology facilitates the cost-efficient and effective management of these claims while also expediting their resolution.

 I primarily defend employers from wage-and-hour claims filed under the Fair Labor Standards Act and/or the California Labor Code, including those alleging off-the-clock, meal and rest break, unpaid overtime, minimum wage, or pay stub violations.
 My experience specifically includes the defense of staffing agencies and litigation of other joint employment issues.
 This background in litigation also provides a useful lens through which I am able to advise clients on day-to-day employment issues and help them ensure compliance with the federal, state, and local employment laws, including the particular complexities and nuances in California.